The Blitz

-The Blitz (English: 'flash') was a bombing campaign by Nazi Germany and Fascist Italy against the United Kingdom during the Second World War.
-It lasted for eight months, from 7 September, 1940 to 11 May, 1941.
+The Blitz (English: 'lightning') was a bombing campaign by Nazi Germany and Fascist Italy against the United Kingdom during the Second World War.
+It lasted for eight months, from 7 September 1940 to 16 May 1941.
 The name is a shortened form of Blitzkrieg, a term used in the popular press to describe a German style of surprise attack used during the war.

-Towards the end of the Battle of Britain in 1940, daylight air superiority over the United Kingdom was contested between the Luftwaffe and the Royal Air Force.
+Toward the end of the Battle of Britain in 1940, daylight air superiority over the United Kingdom was contested between the Luftwaffe and the Royal Air Force.
 Germany began conducting mass air attacks against British cities, beginning with London, in an attempt to draw the RAF Fighter Command into a battle of annihilation.
 Adolf Hitler and Reichsmarschall Hermann Göring, commander-in-chief of the Luftwaffe, ordered the new policy on 6 September 1940.
 From 7 September 1940, London was systematically bombed by the Luftwaffe for 56 of the following 57 days and nights.
 The attacks included a large daylight attack against London on 15 September, a large raid on 29 December 1940 against London resulting in a firestorm known as the Second Great Fire of London, and a large raid on the night of 10–11 May 1941.

 The Luftwaffe gradually decreased daylight operations in favour of night attacks to evade attacks by the RAF, and the Blitz became a night bombing campaign after October 1940.
 The Luftwaffe attacked the main Atlantic seaport of Liverpool in the Liverpool Blitz.
 The North Sea port of Hull, a convenient and easily found target or secondary target for bombers unable to locate their primary targets, suffered the Hull Blitz.
 The port cities of Bristol, Cardiff, Portsmouth, Plymouth, Southampton, Sunderland, Swansea, Belfast and Glasgow also were bombed, as were the industrial centres of Birmingham, Coventry, Manchester and Sheffield.
 More than 40,000 civilians were killed by Luftwaffe bombing during the war, almost half of them in the capital, where more than a million houses were destroyed or damaged.

-In early July 1940 the German High Command began planning Operation Barbarossa, the invasion of the Soviet Union.
+In early July 1940, the German High Command began planning Operation Barbarossa, the invasion of the Soviet Union.
 Bombing failed to demoralise the British into surrender or do much damage to the war economy; eight months of bombing never seriously hampered British war production, which continued to increase.
 The greatest effect was to force the British to disperse the production of aircraft and spare parts.
 British wartime studies concluded that most cities took 10 to 15 days to recover when hit severely, although some, such as Birmingham, took three months.

-The German air offensive failed because the Luftwaffe High Command (Oberkommando der Luftwaffe, OKL) did not develop a methodical strategy for destroying British war industry.
-Poor intelligence about British industry and economic efficiency led to OKL concentrating on tactics, rather than strategy.
+The German air offensive and regime change operation failed because the Luftwaffe High Command (Oberkommando der Luftwaffe, OKL) did not develop a methodical strategy for destroying British war industry.
+Poor intelligence about British industry and economic efficiency led to the OKL concentrating on tactics, rather than strategy.
 The bombing effort was diluted by attacks against several sets of industries instead of constant pressure on those most vital to the British war effort.